VegaDeftwing/OpGuidesHugoSrc/content/Music/Software/daw.md

 {{< columns >}}

 Audacity, despite being FOSS, did recently change owners and they should be putting a lot more work into it.
-There has been some missteps with the community since this change, but overall it should bring good things in the future →
+There have been some missteps with the community since this change, but overall it should bring good things in the future →

 <--->